gmanny/Pechkin/README.md

 License
 -------

-Copyright 2012 by Slava Kolobaev.
-This work is made available under the terms of the Creative Commons Attribution 3.0 license, http://creativecommons.org/licenses/by/3.0/
+This work, "TuesPechkin", is a derivative of "Pechkin" by gmanny (Slava Kolobaev) used under the Creative Commons Attribution 3.0 license.
+This work is made available under the terms of the Creative Commons Attribution 3.0 license (viewable at http://creativecommons.org/licenses/by/3.0/) by tuespetre (Derek Gray.)